-- Panels may be exposed immediately after lamination; however, allow enough time for panels to cool to room temperature before lamination (about 15 minutes; use accumulator in in-line systems). - Minimize hold time for best tenting performance. - Maximum hold time (guidelines):Lamination:up to 3 days

-Hold times should be determined empirically based on the temperature and relative humidity of the storage area.
+- Panels may be exposed immediately after lamination; however, allow enough time for panels to cool to room temperature before lamination (about 15 minutes; use accumulator in in-line systems) - Minimize hold time (guidelines): 30 mins ~ 1 hr - Maximum hold time (guidelines): Lamination: Up to 2 days.
+Hold times should be determined empirically based on the temperature and relative humidity of the storage area

-Note: Guideline- strip within 5 days after lamination.
+Note: Guideline-strip within 5 days after lamination.